 - A relation between inbound (The functions of SEO, social media marketing, content marketing, relevant link generating, and growth hacking) and outbound marketing

 So many marketing gurus proclaim “inbound marketing is the future,” “social media is the ultimate work,” and “advertising is dead.”
-But one must not forget same marketing strategy may not be effective for all circumstances: sometimes, modern inbound marketing is the best, and marketers should think and work more on this tactics, while sometimes it is not that much successful.
-Then common outbound marketing channels, such as TV, radio, or newspaper, could be used.
+But one must not forget the same marketing strategy may not be effective for all circumstances: sometimes, modern inbound marketing is the best, and marketers should think and work more on these tactics, while sometimes it is not that much successful.
+Then common outbound marketing channels, such as TV, radio, or newspapers, could be used.
 And those must be the part of the promotional mix.
 For different purposes, product, brand, or industry, different channels are to be utilized.
 Therefore, a balance must take place while choosing channels.

 Marketing communication (MARCOM) workflow